 The District Department of the Environment ("DDOE") enacted regulations at 20 DCMR 32 to implement the Air Quality Amendment Act.
 The DDOE regulations set a threshold level of indoor mold contamination that requires professional remediation; establish scientific, objective methods for mold assessments; establish minimum performance standards and work practices for mold remediation; and establish guidelines for the removal of mold below the threshold.
 A residential property owner who receives written or electronic notice from a tenant of indoor mold in the tenant's unit or the common areas must inspect within 7 days, and must remove visible indoor mold within 30 days of the inspection unless a court orders a shorter timeframe.
 If indoor mold is below the DDOE threshold, the owner may remediate without a professional, but must follow DDOE guidelines.
-If indoor mold is above the DDOE threshold, the owner must have the mold remediated by a licensed indoor mold remediation professional, and the DDOE can require the owner to provide a remediation report to the tenant and to the DDOE.
+If indoor mold remediation professional, and the DDOE can require the owner to provide a remediation report to the tenant and to the DDOE.